Countries Covered: Kazakhstan

 Questions Covered in the report:

-- Which product categories were purchased online during the outbreak in this country?
+Which product categories are most purchased by online shoppers in Kazakhstan?